Style-Forge/colors/CONTRIBUTING.md

-# Contributing to style-forge.colors
+# Contributing to Style-Forge.Colors

-Thank you for your interest in contributing to the style-forge.colors project!
+Thank you for your interest in contributing to the `Style-Forge.Colors` project!
 We welcome contributions from the community.
 Please follow these guidelines to ensure a smooth contribution process.

 ## How to Contribute